compass adjuster australia

 Compass adjustment is the compensation of these deviating forces with correctors.
 The deviations on principle headings, typically the cardinal (N, E, S & W) headings and intercardinal (NE, SE, SW & NW) headings are identified and then correctors are employed to remove or reduce the deviation.
 Correctors may be permanent magnets or soft iron.
 Correcting the compass in small vessels may also involve siting the compass in a more favourable position.

 For various reasons such as design, location and practical expedience, all the deviation may not be removed.
-The residual deviation is recorded as a table or a curve of deviation against the compass headings.
+The residual deviation is recorded on a deviation card as a table or a curve of deviation against the compass headings.

 Which vessels need their compass adjusted?

-Good seamanship commends all vessels to have a deviation table for the magnetic compass.
+Good seamanship commends all vessels to have a deviation card for the magnetic compass.

-AMSA’s Marine Orders Part 21 covers the compass requirements of vessels under commonwealth survey whilst The Uniform Shipping Laws (USL) Code 13/6 covers the compass requirements for vessels under state or territory survey.
+AMSA’s Marine Orders Part 21 covers the compass requirements of vessels under commonwealth survey whilst the National Standard for Commercial Vessels (NSCV) Part C Section 7 Subsection 7C (replacing The Uniform Shipping Laws (USL) Code 13/6) covers the compass requirements for vessels under state or territory survey.
 Having a properly adjusted compass is integral to survey compliance.

 Yachting federations and insurance companies may also have requirements for a Compass Adjuster's declaration.